takashiro/elf/README.md

 Introduction
 ------------

-Orchard Hut is a mini e-shop system (embeded in WeChat, optional).
+Elf is an extensible raw web application.

 Features
 ----------

-1. Basic Functions
 * Error Reporter, record each run-time error as a report in data/error/
 * File-based data storage and cache
 * Simple but powerful template engine with statements like if, elseif, else, loop, echo and eval.
 * Frequently-used input elements like select, radio and checkbox can be output easily without foreach or many if statments
 * MySQL connection class
 * Automatically attached and removed cookie prefix to avoid cookie collision
+* Alipay via mobile webpage supported
 * Hook engine, for open-close principle
-    * Timed announcements
-    *

-2. Product management
-    * Multiple prices for one product
-    * Storage management
-    * Timed price

-3. Online Payment
-    * Alipay via mobile webpage supported
+* Extra functional modules can be easily added

 Running Environment
 -------------------
 1. PHP 5.5
 2. MySQL 5
 3. Apache Or IIS
-4. PHP extension: cURL, openssl
+4. PHP extension: cURL, openssl, mcrypt

 Run http://yoursitename/install and it will be working.